triestpa/Police-Analysis-Python/README.md

   </tbody>
 </table>

 The trends here are starting to look familiar.
 White drivers in Wisconsin are much less likely to be searched than non-white drivers (aside from Asians, who tend to be searched at around the same rates as whites).
-Despite the much higher search rates, searches of non-white drivers are, again, actually less likely to yield contraband than searches on white drivers.
+Searches of non-white drivers are, again, less likely to yield contraband than searches on white drivers.

 ![search scatters WI](https://cdn.patricktriest.com/blog/images/posts/policing-data/search_scatters_WI.png)
 ![county scatters WI](https://cdn.patricktriest.com/blog/images/posts/policing-data/county_scatter_WI.png)